Lampros-Tech/paradigm/README.md

 # Paradigm

 ## Scale up your storage infrastructure with Paradigm!

 ## Link

 https://paradigm-vert.vercel.app/

 ## About

 Paradigm is a DeFi app powered by Filecoin.
 The DApp provides a paradigm shift in upgrading infrastructure for Storage Providers by staking and lending.
 One can stake their FIL and calculate their credit score for FIL availability and avail of a loan to upscale their storage.
+Also, we have used "**Zondax API**" to change the owner of the miner or we can add us(paradigm) as the benificiary.
+So it creates the surity for the under colleteraliazed loan.

 ### Setup

 ```
 npm install
 ```

 ### Start

 ```
 npm start
 ```